dzlab/coursera/Preparing for Google Cloud Certification/Cloud Data Engineer Professional Certificate/Preparing for the Google Cloud Professional Data Engineer Exam/Week 6/README.md

 - [ ] Dataproc, Cloud SQL, BigQuery
 - [x] Pub/Sub, Dataflow, BigQuery
+> **Correct:** Correct.
+Pub/Sub provides messaging, Dataflow is used for ETL and data transformation, and BigQuery is used for interactive queries.
 - [ ] Pub/Sub,Google Kubernetes Engine, Spanner
 - [ ] Bigtable, Dataproc, Cloud Spanner